Francisco Fullana, Giulia Ott, Eldar Separayev /

 I. Boisterous Bourrée

 Boisterous?
 The justification of that term is mainly that it alliterates with Bourrée.
 In its nature—and in the interpretation that we heard—it’s a resolute, joyful-moody piece, with baroque-sounding polyphonic / fugato textures.
-The Simple Symphony was written for a children’s / pupils’ orchestra—and as such, one could certainly picture this as being somewhat simplistic, maybe heavily articulated, if not even clumsy piece.
+The Simple Symphony was written for a children’s / pupils’ orchestra.
+As such, one could certainly picture this as being somewhat simplistic, maybe heavily articulated, if not even clumsy piece.
 However, when played with an orchestra of professionals, as here, and with the appropriate, faster tempo, this turns into a nice miniature, more demanding, for sure, and far more than just children’s play!

 II.
 Playful Pizzicato